 There are 2185918 words in the corpus, and 429582 different sequences of 2 words, each followed by one of 32663 words.

-Because of that, I used scipy’s dok_matrix (dok stands for Dictionary of Keys), a sparse matrix implementation, since we know this dataset is going to be extremely sparse.
+Because of that, I used scipy’s dok_matrix (dok stands for Dictionary of Keys), a sparse matrix implementation, to make sure this whole dataset fits in memory.

 After initializing our matrix, sampling it is pretty intuitive.